 On the birthday of English composer and poet Ivor Gurney, Roderic Dunnett examines Gurney the Musician

 Roderic Dunnett reports on the recent activities of Elgar authority Jerrold Northrop Moore

 Roderic Dunnett writes about Berlioz' Grande Messe des Morts

-Roderic Dunnett reports from Ireland's continuing Opera Festival
+Roderic Dunnett reports from the continuing Opera Festival